tln/tatl/README.md

 	for="key, value in expr"
 		When iterating over a map, gives key and value (sorted by key).
-When iterating over a list, gives index, value where index is 0-based. for="var = expr; var2 = expr; key in expr"
+When iterating over a list, gives index, value where index is 0-based. for="key, value in expr #unsorted"
+		As above, but the keys and value are unsorted. for="var = expr; var2 = expr; key in expr"
 		Set some variables before evaluating the expr